-Objectives Comments

-Equality and Human Rights

-Promotes / advances equality of The LHS promotes equality of

-opportunity e.g. improves access to and opportunity.
-There is a specific chapter

-quality of services, status on preventing, reducing and alleviating

-homelessness, which includes

-consideration of access to services for

-homeless people, takes account of

-existing processes an where these

-could be improved and outcomes for

-homeless household experiencing

-homelessness.
-The LHS links to the

-Council's Rapid Rehousing Transition

-Plan.

-The LHS seeks to advance equality of

-opportunity for Gypsy/Travellers

-recognising their particular housing
+Comments The LHS promotes equality of opportunity.
+There is a specific chapter on preventing, reducing and alleviating homelessness, which includes consideration of access to services for homeless people, takes account of existing processes an where these could be improved and outcomes for homeless household experiencing homelessness.
+The LHS links to the Council's Rapid Rehousing Transition Plan.
+The LHS seeks to advance equality of opportunity for Gypsy/Travellers recognising their particular housing circumstances lead to inequalities.
+Other vulnerable groups covered include people with physical disability, people with mental health and learning